arang16180/realtime_bus_animation/README.md

-# real time bus animation
+# real time bus tracking

 ## Description
 The project shows the different buses locations in the route #1 of boston that runs between Harvard and Nubian, all this is deployed in a map with the help of an API and markers, the map is updated every 20 seconds, with different color of buses(represented by an icon image) according to their direction.